-Option 2 - GCSE Biology, Chemistry & Physics: Triple Science (If a student selects this science option then it will use up an option choice)
+Option 2 - GCSE Biology, Chemistry & Physics: Triple Science (If a student selects this Science option then it will use up an option choice)

-Studying the separate sciences means that students will cover more content than GCSE Combined Science and will cover the three science disciplines in the traditional fashion.
-Students choosing this option will be awarded three separate GCSE qualifications.
+Studying the separate sciences means that students will cover more content than GCSE Combined Science and will cover the three Science disciplines in the traditional fashion.
+Students choosing this option will be awarded three separate GCSE qualifications, one in each of Biology, Chemistry and Physics.

 Assessment for Combined Science consists of six papers: two in each of Biology, Chemistry and Physics.
-Each paper assesses knowledge and understanding of specific topics.
+Each paper assesses knowledge and understanding of specific topics, including the required practical investigations.
 All of the papers are 75 minutes long and are available at foundation and higher tiers.
 The papers are equally weighted, each is worth 16.7% of the grade and has 70 marks.
 This double award GCSE qualification has a 17 point grading scale, from 9-9, 9-8 through to 2-1, 1-1.
+Foundation tier students can achieve grades from level 1-1 to 5-5 and higher tier students are graded from 4-3 to 9-9.

 Assessment for Triple Science also consists of six papers: two in each of Biology, Chemistry and Physics.
-As with Combined Science, knowledge and understanding of specific topics are assessed in each paper.
+As with Combined Science, knowledge and understanding of specific topics, including the required practical investigations, are assessed in each paper.
 All papers are 105 minutes long and are available at foundation and higher tiers.
 The papers are equally weighted, each being worth 50% of the final GCSE grade and has 100 marks.
 Grades will be awarded using the 9 to 1 scale, and each Science GCSE is independent of the other two (ie. a different grade may be obtained in each of the three disciplines).
+The range of grades for foundation tier is Level 1-5 and for higher tier is Level 3-9.